How to Apply Behavioral Metrics to Drive Business Growth

 Say you saw your revenue spike after a compelling marketing campaign.
 Looking back, you’ll be able to identify what elements of that campaign resonated with your consumers and utilize them again in the future.

-Likewise, if your revenue trends downward, you’ll be able to identify the marketing campaigns that aren’t doing your business any good.
+Likewise, if your revenue trends downward, you’ll be able to identify the marketing campaigns that aren’t doing your business growth any good.

 Search for Active Users